hitchhiker11/s4s/workflow_state.md

 - **Performance Optimization** (If necessary based on testing):
     - Investigate lazy loading options for Swiper if performance is impacted on mobile.
     - Optimize images used in cards.
-- **Update Status:** Set Status to TESTING once verification is complete.
+- **Update Status:** Set Status to READY once verification is complete.